 Using a home on Third Avenue, the Danville Police Depart will establish a small precinct off of North Main Street.
 This method has seen success in the past, with the Green Street Precinct becoming an additional base of operations for the department.
-Currently, the property is undergoing renovations, but the Police Department will host an Open House when completed.
+The ribbon cutting for the facility occurred on April 29, 2017.

 Targeted Burglary Reduction Program

 After a spike in burglaries in 2010, the Danville Police Department utilized data to better focus resources.
 Using a targeted approach and emphasizing police visibility, the rates have decreased from a high of 549 incidents in 2010 to 259 in 2016.
 The Danville Police Department will continue to use this method to deter such crime.